-Question Answer Marks EITHER 3(a) In what ways, and with what effects, does Dickens present family life in Oliver Twist?
-25 Mark according to the levels of response marking criteria.
-OR 3(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing what it adds to Dickens's presentation of Oliver in the novel as a whole.
+Question Answer Marks EITHER 3(a) 'Fagin, not Sikes, is the real villain of the novel.'
+25 How far, and in what ways, do you agree with this comment on Oliver Twist ?
+Mark according to the levels of response marking criteria.
+OR 3(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing what it adds to Dickens's presentation of the Dodger in the novel as a whole.
 25 Mark according to the levels of response marking criteria.